tylerpearson/california-laws-api/README.md

 The laws can be sorted by `code`, `division`, `chapter`, and `article` by passing it along as parameters in the URL.
 An example would be http://www.calilaws.com/api/v1/sections?code=ELEC&division=1.
 There is information on pagination in `meta` in the JSON response.

-To direct link to the JSON for a law, pass the id in the URL.
+For a direct link to the JSON for a law, pass the id in the URL.
 For example http://www.calilaws.com/api/v1/sections/ELEC1500.20048177

 ## Database setup

 ### Locally

 There is a MySQL database of California state codes available through FTP at ftp://www.leginfo.ca.gov/pub/bill/.
-There are [instructions on importing the tables](https://s3.amazonaws.com/cali-laws/pubinfo_Readme.pdf) in the zip.
+Inside the directory are [instructions on importing the tables](https://s3.amazonaws.com/cali-laws/pubinfo_Readme.pdf) that are needed.

+Here's a [direct link to the converted and imported MySQL database](https://s3.amazonaws.com/cali-laws/calaws.mysql) that I put up on S3 if you prefer not to deal with that.
+It's for the 2015 state code.

 ### Heroku